Schedule and Room Assignments

 Open Spots: 2

-Tween artists can get in on the action as they learn about a different artist or artistic style each week and create a representative piece using a wide range of artistic supplies such as tempura and water color paints, pastels, pencils, cray pas, oil pastel crayons, specialty papers, sculpting media, and embellishments.
-Third quarter, tweens will study French and American Artists and consider what inspired them, how they selected their subjects, and ways the two cohorts painted similarly and differently.
-The class will look at some of the most famous paintings and create projects inspired by those works or artistic techniques.
-Students will use a variety of art materials, specialty papers, and canvases.
-Topics in this Series: Mysteries of Abstract Art (Quarter 1), Watercolor Explorations (Quarter 2), French vs American Artists (Quarter 3), Origin Art (Quarter 4).
+Elementary artists can get in on the action as they learn about a different artist or artistic style each week and create a representative piece using a wide range of artistic supplies such as tempura and water color paints, pastels, pencils, cray pas, oil pastel crayons, specialty papers, sculpting media, and embellishments.
+First quarter, students will meet one best-known artists of all times.
+Picasso's art career spanned 79 years and included painting, sculpting, ceramics, poetry, stage design, and writing.
+The class will use a variety of materials and techniques to represent works from Picasso's Blue Period, Rose Period, African Period, Cubism, Neoclassicism and Surrealism.
+Topics in this Series: Picasso in Perspective (Quarter 1); Original Works of the Worlds Oceans (Quarter 2); American Artist Spotlight (Quarter 3); Destination Art (Quarter 4).
 Supply Fee: There is a supply fee of $25.00, payable to the instructor on the first day of class which covers consumable class materials such a specialty papers, watercolor pencils, and paints.

 11:00 am-11:55 am